 (b) provide for the development and implementation of a curriculum framework for schooling which, taking account of the needs of students, sets out the knowledge, understanding, skills, values and attitudes that students are expected to acquire;

-(c) provide for the development and accreditation of courses of study for post-compulsory schooling; and
+(c) provide for the development and accreditation of courses of study for senior secondary schooling;

-(d) provide for the assessment and certification of student achievement.
+(d) provide for the assessment and certification of student achievement; and

+(e) provide for the maintenance of a database of information relating to participation by children during their secondary school years in education, training or employment as provided for by the School Education Act 1999.

+[Section 4 amended by No. 22 of 2005 s.
+44.]

 Part 2 — The Curriculum Council

 5. Curriculum Council established